navicore/cem3/docs/ARCHITECTURE.md

 This hybrid approach gives us arena speed for the common case (local string manipulation) and correctness for cross-strand communication.

+### LTO Investigation

+We investigated Link-Time Optimization to inline runtime functions into Seq-generated code.
+While technically possible (requires matching LLVM versions and function attributes), it doesn't help performance because:

+- Pool allocation logic is complex and cannot be simplified by inlining
+- LLVM cannot fold constants across stack operations (`1 2 add` cannot become `3`)
+- Aggressive inlining actually increases code size and register pressure

+The current design with pooled allocation and separate runtime is appropriate.
+See `docs/LTO_INVESTIGATION.md` for the full analysis.

 ## Compilation Pipeline

 1. **Parse** - Tokenize and build AST (`parser.rs`)